Mayur-06/DeeplySegment/README.md

 - **Decoder**: Upsampling layers for precise segmentation.
 - **Skip Connections**: Enhanced information flow between encoder and decoder.

-## Results
-Showcase your segmentation results, including visual examples and evaluation metrics like IoU and pixel accuracy.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch.
-3. Implement your changes.
-4. Push to your fork and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.